 This was the final model year for GM’s famous “X-Car” line that included the Pontiac Phoenix, Olds Omega, and Buick Skylark.
-This car was a true innovation for General Motors because the chassis style with front wheel drive that was developed for its debut in 1980 became a staple at GM well into the mid 90’s.
+The Chevy Citation was a true innovation for General Motors because the chassis style with front wheel drive that was developed for its debut in 1980 became a staple at GM well into the mid 90’s.
 The Citation model received a lot of bad publicity in the early 80s due to brake problems in 1980, so GM re-named it the “Citation II” in 1984 as a way to distinguish it from the earlier models.
 Coincidentally, when I learned to drive in the summer of 1981 the instructor had us using the Citation’s sister car – the Buick Skylark.
 Maybe it was just meant to be that I ended up actually owning one of these cars.

 Here are a few photos of this car: